Why Does Reasoning Length Converge? Unveiling the Underfitting-Overfitting Trade-off in Chain-of-Thought: Experiments

 \section{Experiments}

-This section presents a series of experiments designed to empirically validate the theoretical insights established in the preceding sections.
-We systematically investigate the relationship between the optimal CoT length ($L_\text{opt}$) and key factors.
-The detailed experimental setup is listed in Appendix~\ref{app:experimental-settings}
+This section presents a series of experiments designed to empirically validate the theoretical insights established in Section~\ref{sec:analysis}.
+We systematically investigate the relationship between the optimal CoT length ($L_\text{opt}$) and four key factors.
+The detailed experimental setup is listed in Appendix~\ref{app:experimental-settings}.

 \textbf{Task Difficulty and $L_\text{opt}$. } To validate Remark 1, we test on tasks of increasing difficulty (GSM8K and five levels of MATH) with Qwen2.5-7B-Base.
 As shown in Figure~\ref{fig:experiment}(a), $L_\text{opt}$ demonstrates a clear monotonic increase with task complexity.
-This aligns with Theorem~\ref{thm:empirical-risk-lwbd}, as more challenging tasks require a greater reasoning depth ($L^{*}$).
+This aligns with Theorem~\ref{thm:noise-generalization-trade-off}, as more challenging tasks require a greater reasoning depth.
 To avoid the high empirical loss from underfitting, the policy learns to generate a correspondingly longer CoT.
 Additional validations are in Appendix~\ref{app:more-experiments}.

 \textbf{Model Capacity and $L_\text{opt}$. } To verify Remark 2, we examine models with varying capacities.
 Figure~\ref{fig:experiment}(b) reveals a distinct negative correlation: within each model family (e.g., Llama 3, Qwen 2.5, and Qwen 3), larger and higher-performing models consistently converge to a shorter $L_\text{opt}$.
-This finding supports our analysis based on Theorem~\ref{thm:mi-reasoning-gen-err-upbd}.
+This finding supports our analysis based on Theorem~\ref{thm:noise-generalization-trade-off}.
 Larger models are more prone to overfitting, a risk exacerbated by longer CoTs.
 Consequently, they learn to produce more concise reasoning to minimize total error by balancing empirical performance with generalization.

 \textbf{RL Algorithm and $L_\text{opt}$. } To test Remark 3, we compare five different RL algorithms.
 As shown in Figure~\ref{fig:experiment}(c), despite different learning dynamics, all algorithms guide the policy to a similar final $L_\text{opt}$ for a given task and model, even though the initial dynamics differ.
-This supports our claim that the RL algorithm primarily facilitates optimization, while the final $L_\text{opt}$ is an intrinsic property determined by task difficulty and model capacity, not the specific algorithm used.
+This supports our claim that the RL algorithm primarily facilitates optimization, while the final $L_\text{opt}$ is an intrinsic property determined by task difficulty and model capacity.

 \textbf{Noise Scale and $L_\text{opt}$. } Finally, to validate Remark 4, we use the KL-Loss as a proxy for optimization noise.
 Figure~\ref{fig:experiment}(d) shows a clear inverse correlation between the final KL-Loss and $L_\text{opt}$.
 This result substantiates Theorem~\ref{thm:g-inverse-prop-L}, confirming that noisier optimization environments favor shorter CoTs to ensure robust convergence, as longer reasoning paths are more susceptible to disruption.